forgisonajeep/required-file-presence-checker/README.md

 1. Create a new branch.
 2. Delete .gitignore temporarily.
 3. Open a pull request → GitHub Actions runs automatically and fails.
-4. Restore .gitignore → push → rerun the workflow → it passes.
+4. Restore .gitignore → push → rerun the workflow → it passes ✅.
 ```

 **Main merge test (Prod):**